hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5355

-then tie him up with chain of seventy cubits long.
+then tie him up with a chain of seventy cubits long.

 # 5356